Learn how to configure API requests while designing your own custom actions.

 6. Request body

-You will need to send the data in request Body whenever you need to add or update structured data.
+You will need to send the data in request body whenever you need to add or update structured data.
 For example, if you're sending a request to add a new customer to a database, you might include the customer details in JSON.
-Typically you will use body data with POST, PUT, and PATCH requests.
+Typically you will use body data with

 Body tab in API requests allows you to specify the data you need to send with a request.
-You can send various types of body data that works with your app's API.
+You can send various types of body data that works with your integration's API.

 If you are configuring a body for your API request, make sure that you setup the correct headers that indicate the content type your API would require to process data correctly.